Sandman-Ren/cse6230-final/README.md

 python3 setup.py install --user
 ```

-## TODO: Instructions for running the benchmark computations

 ## Benchmarking TIGRE

 We benchmarked TIGRE on generated Shepp-Logan Phantoms of varying image sizes using the three methods implemented in TIGRE: